-The 15 Best Signs Of The 2020 Women’s March To Inspire You To Keep Fighting
+Here Are All The Best Signs From The 2020 Women’s March That You Need To See

 On Saturday, Jan.
 18, thousands of women around the country and their allies donned their now-iconic pink knit hats, grabbed signs, and marched to fight for gender equality and reproductive rights.
 The fourth annual gathering comes three years after President Trump's election and inauguration led millions to march on Washington D.C. back in January 2017, and judging from the signs, women were clearly feeling fired up with the presidential election just around the corner.
 If you weren't able to attend in person or you just need some extra inspiration to kick off your week, here are the 15 best signs of the 2020 Women’s March.